-The Charity's parent operates defined contribution pension schemes on behalf of the Charity's staff.
+The Charity's parent operates defined contribution pension schemes on behalf of staff members seconded to Charity.
 The costs under these schemes are charged to the income and expenditure account as incurred.
 Pension contribution for the year is disclosed in note 6.